CarolinaRaIs/ReGex-Talk-URL-match-tutorial/gist-template.md

 ### Quantifiers
 Quantifiers specify the quantity of characters or expressions to the left of them that must be matched.
 There are two types of quantifiers: greedy and lazy(?).
 The default behavior for quantifiers is greedy, meaning it matches to as many occurrences as possible.
 To make a quantifier lazy, you can append a ? after the quantifier itself; matching the minimum number of occurrences instead of the maximum.

-* and *?: Matches zero or more occurrences of the preceding character or expression.
+* and *?: The greedy quantifier that matches zero or more occurrences of the preceding character or expression.
 + and +?: Matches one or more occurrences of the preceding character or expression.
 ? and ??: Matches zero or one occurrence of the preceding character or expression.
 {n} and {n}?: Matches exactly n occurrences of the preceding character or expression.